 Modern vehicles are equipped with a lot of sensors and computers to manage basic car controls automatically and precisely.

-That helps in better gas mileage, smoother, comfortable and a safe drive.
+They help to acheieve better gas mileage, and a smoother, comfortable and safe drive.

 Almost every modern car now has a sensor called the TPS and an accelerator pedal position sensor.
 As the name implies, these sensors are precision devices which determine the position of the accelerator pedal.

 In this article, you will find the most common symptoms of a bad accelerator pedal position sensor

 Signs of a Bad Accelerator Pedal Position Sensor